godotengine/godot-docs/classes/class_editorscript.rst

 \ **Note:** The script is run in the Editor context, which means the output is visible in the console window started with the Editor (stdout) instead of the usual Godot **Output** dock.

+\ **Note:** EditorScript is reference counted, meaning it is destroyed when nothing references it.
+This can cause errors during asynchronous operations if there are no references to the script.

 Methods
 -------